 Important information like exams, research information or privacy sensitive data needs to be protected, no matter how and where it is stored.
 The university takes appropriate measures to make this possible, but each student and staff member has to contribute to safe handling of data as well.
 The menu provides access to additional information on different topics.

 In addition you can visit various websites including

 This up to date website is maintained by the Dutch government.
 The website helps you with problems regarding safe internet.

 Information for higher education.

 The EUR Information security policy aims to prevent security incidents, to minimize the impact of incidents and to ensure the continuity of business operations.

 To enable working and studying in a secure environment, the EUR’s regulations on the use of Internet and ICT facilities apply:

 - Use Policy - for employees

-The Personal Data Protection Act (Wet bescherming Persoonsgegevens) requires any organization in the Netherlands to carefully deal with personal data.
-If you think that personal data has been unintentionally published or processed, report it immediately to the USC Front Office.
+The General Data Protection Regulation (in Dutch 'Algemene Verordening Gegevensbescherming') requires any organisation in the Netherlands to carefully deal with personal data.
+If you think that personal data has been unintentionally published or processed, report it immediately to the Service Desk.
 Or check out the data breach procedure.

 Personal data involves anything that relates to a natural person, including: